- Season & Tickets

-- Other class offerings may include: Variations, Modern, Character, Jazz, Hip-Hop, Musical Theater, Yoga, Pilates, Music, Acting, Dance History, Costumes, Pointe Shoes and Stage Production.
+- Other class offerings may include: Variations, Modern, Character, Jazz, Musical Theater, Yoga, Pilates, Music, Acting, Dance History, Pointe Shoes and Nutrition.

-- All students will have the opportunity to participate in a final performance showcasing selections from ABT's repertoire and new choreography created during the program.
+- All students will have the opportunity to participate in a final performance showcasing selections from ABT's repertoire.
 The final performance is on the last day of the program and is usually scheduled for the afternoon.

 May parents attend a class or rehearsal?

-All classes and rehearsals are closed.
 Parents are not permitted to watch classes or rehearsals during the ABT Summer Intensive because it is distracting for the students.
-Parents and teachers are invited to attend the final performances at the end of the program.
+Parents and teachers are invited to attend a warm-up class on Thursday, August 4 and Friday, August 5.

 When and where are the final performances?

-The two final performances are on Friday, July 31 at 11:00 a.m. and 3:00 p.m.
-The performances will be held at the B. Iden Payne Theatre at the Winship Drama Building.
-The Winship Drama Building is located at the intersection of 23rd Street and San Jacinto on the UT campus.
-The Winship Drama Building's physical address is 300 East 23rd Street, Austin, TX 78705.
-For driving directions and online maps, please click here.
+The two final performances are on Friday, August 5 at 12:00pm and 3:00 p.m.
+The performances will be held at the Hogg Auditorium For driving directions and online maps, please click here.

 How and when can I purchase tickets to the performance(s)?

-Tickets go on sale Monday July 20, 2015.
+Tickets go on sale Monday July 25, 2016.
 Admission is $15.00 per performance for adults and $10.00 for children under 18.
 Tickets may be pre-ordered online at TXShop.
-If you choose this method of purchse, your tickets will be held at the B. Iden Payne Will Call and you can collect them on the day of the performance.
+If you choose this method of purchse, your tickets will be held at the Hogg Auditorium Will Call and you can collect them on the day of the performance.
 You will also be bale to purchase tickets on the day of the performance by cash or check.
-The box office opens 90 minutes before the 11:00am performance, and 60 minutes before the 3:00pm performance.
+The box office opens 90 minutes before the 12:00am performance, and 60 minutes before the 2:00pm performance.
 The University of Texas at Austin cannot accept credit cards.
-The B. Iden Payne Theatre is open seating.
+The Hogg Auditorium is open seating.